Gyarbij/Plexist/README.md

 ## What it does:

-* Recreates your streaming playlist within Plex, using files your already have in your library.
+* Recreates your streaming playlist within Plex, using files you already have in your library.
 * Keeps created playlist in sync with the streaming service.
 * Creates new playlist in Plex when they're added to your streaming service.